Barbara Pocock: Professional career

 Pocock was employed by the Reserve Bank of Australia from 1979 as a research officer in the International Department in which she would write briefing notes for the Governor.
 Her portfolio encompassed regions including Asia, Africa, and the Pacific.
 It was during this time at the Reserve Bank that Pocock first became more aware of poor working conditions and the need for unionism.
 She states that she realised the importance of the feminist movement in the workplace after seeing numerous women, including many migrants, working in the low paid part of the Reserve Bank counting money.

 After her stint at the Reserve Bank, Pocock began work in 1981 at the Department of Industrial Relations in Newcastle and the Hunter Valley Region as an Equal Employment Opportunity Officer.

 Pocock joined academia in 1989 when she was employed by the South Australian College of Advanced Education as a Lecturer.
 She was then promoted to a senior lecturer at the University of Adelaide in 1997, before being promoted once again to associate professor in 2002.
 After her time at the University of Adelaide she began work at the University of South Australia as a professor in 2006, before becoming an emeritus professor at the same institution in 2015.
 She established and led the Centre for Work and Life at UniSA from 2006 to 2014.

 In 2010 Pocock was awarded a Member of the Order of Australia (AM) for services to industrial relations and social justice.

 Pocock was a Director and Deputy Chair of the Australia Institute between 2004 and 2022.

 Politics

 Pocock was a founding member of the New Left Party.
 She was a signatory of the Time to Act statement in March 1989 which led to the party's formation and subsequently served on its women's commission.

 In December 2018, Pocock won Greens preselection to contest the federal seat of Adelaide.
-She increased the party's by six percentage points at the 2019 federal election, recording a primary vote of 16 percent.
+She increased the swing towards the party by six percentage points at the 2019 federal election, recording a primary vote of 16 percent.